wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 Because this is a site for _foreign_ learners of Japanese, however, some concessions and alterations will occasionally arise.

-Whenever possible concepts are introduced in the same order as a _Japanese_ middle-school curriculum.
+Whenever possible, concepts are introduced in the same order as a _Japanese_ middle-school curriculum.
 The information is hierarchically organized using _Japanese_ taxonomies.
 Concepts are described with as _Japanese_ a mindset as the Author's English-native brain can provide.

-### Only basics
+### Diagrams only

 This site only tries to explain how to diagram Japanese sentences.